jonkomperda/UICMIE-AI_in_class_initiative/ME320/README.md

 The app lets you:

 - draw or load a target path
+- start from an empty manual-drawing canvas
 - choose a mechanism family
 - tune GA settings such as population, generations, mutation, crossover, elites, tournament size, workers, and target RMSE
 - choose whether the tracing point is fixed or allowed to move during the cycle
 - watch the linkage evolve during optimization
 - play the final mechanism animation
+- save the final animation as a GIF
+- inspect an annotated static solution view for reproduction in other software
+- save the annotated solution view as an image

 ## Running the app